• Workshops

 A recommended first step is to inform the AI assistant about your project.
 The more your AI assistant "knows" about your project, the more focused and relevant the answers will be.

 Researcher: Hi, I am Susanne.
 I would like to analyse with you as my assistant interviews I conducted for a research project.
 The aim of the project was to explore the relationship between work-life balance and well-being.
-Ten people with various socio-demographic backgrounds from two major cities were interviewed.
+Ten people with various socio-demographic backgrounds from two major cities in the US were interviewed.
 Respondents were first asked about their daily routine before talking about the time they spend on work and other live activities.
 We were particularly interested in how happy or satisfied respondents are with the time they can currently devote to their personal lives and work.”

 AI-Assistant: Thank you for providing the detailed project description and interview data, Researcher.
 How should we start the analysis?